Leykwan132/personal-website/src/content/posts/02-Revamped.md

 ### Did I code it from scratch?

 The short answer is no. I did not have a good sense of design.
-Full credits goes to the [MaeWolff](https://github.com/MaeWolff/astro-portfolio-template).
+Full credits goes.

 I did some **cool** changes to the original and will be sharing it in the future!